KaGeN101/advent_of_code_2022/README.md

 more structure driven.
 Using data modelling type constructs wiht, datastructures and map reduce type code yields much nicer solutions but are a lot harder to maintain.
 Yet just to know that I can do it I want to migrate to this.
 Alas, I digress, today was modelled again hahahaha

+## Day 6

+This problem was super easy
+ - I first solved it and then refactored it
+ - The second part needs to be one less (I guess it is because you not startin at 0)